ejolly/ejolly.github.io/_posts/2019-02-18-rep_measures.md

 # Simulations can help us build intuitions.

-Often in cases like, this we can use simulated data, designed to vary in particular ways,  to help us gain some insight as to how these things influence our different analysis strategies.
+Often in cases like this we can use simulated data, designed to vary in particular ways,  to help us gain some insight as to how these things influence our different analysis strategies.
 So let's see how that looks.
 I'm going to be primarily using the [pymer4](http://eshinjolly.com/pymer4/) Python package that I wrote to simulate some data and compare these different models.
 I wrote this package originally so I could reduce the [switch cost](https://www.apa.org/research/action/multitask) I kept experiencing bouncing between R and Python for my work.
 I quickly realized that my primary need for R was using the fantastic [lme4](https://cran.r-project.org/web/packages/lme4/index.html) package for multi-level modeling and so I wrote this Python package as a way to use lme4 from within Python while playing nicely with the rest of the scientific Python stack (e.g. pandas, numpy, scipy, etc).
 Since then the package has grown quite a bit ([Jolly, 2018](http://joss.theoj.org/papers/10.21105/joss.00862)), including the ability to fit the different types of models discussed above and simulate different kinds of data.
 Ok let's get started:

 ```python
 # Import what we need